 Several apps already exist to allow consumers to visualize furniture in AR.
 Ikea's Place app was successful, but hasn't translated into widespread adoption of AR.
-Other than Houzz, few examples of AR-enabled apps that offer furniture from multiple different manufacturers and designers.
+Other than Houzz, there are few examples of AR-enabled apps that offer furniture from multiple different manufacturers and designers.

 Although home decor maintains a solid presence on social media, few of the larger manufacturers have meaningful connections from their sites.
 DecorMatters gives users the opportunity to be their own decorators, but with 2d tools and not AR.

 Interviews yielded rich qualitative data about both what participants said and what they did across complex purchase journeys.
 Notably, participants were generally renting apartments and weighing purchase decisions in terms of future housing plans.
 Some displayed more interest in interior design, while others saw furniture as a practical necessity with the potential to improve their home life.
 All commented on the dizzying array of furniture buying choices.